CEO 001 Setting a Course for Your Business

 Who are your customers?
-How will you get them to buy your product or service and come back for more?
+How do you make them customers and keep them?
 Who are your competitors, and how will you differentiate your business from theirs?
-In this course, you'll find viable answers to these questions, using the array of market research sources available to New Yorkers.
+In this course, you'll find viable answers to these questions using the array of market research sources available.
 You'll use the elements and artistry of pricing, promotion, and location to develop a marketing plan appropriate to your business idea and budget constraints.

 CEO 003 Formulating Your Financial Strategy